calvin-mcd/QAZISOKLEWTFBBQ/README.md

 ## Case

-_obabo made rad little case for it.
+_obabo made rad little case for it which uses the hull-style mounting.
 The case file is designed to use m2.5 heat-inserts and screws such as these:

 https://www.mcmaster.com/94459A439/